 Grownups and children are often sad or frightened to think about what happened.
 Instead of just being afraid, we should also learn.
 In December 2019, an outbreak of COVID-19 occurred in Wuhan, Hubei Province, China and later spread to other provinces and cities in China.
 It then spread to other countries around the world.
+Scientists who study viruses with electron microscopes have found the virus came from an animal, probably a bat, in a Wuhan China meat market.
 Within three months from the start of the pandemic, more than five hundred thousand people had gotten sick.
 Much smaller numbers died.
 A large number of people went to hospitals for treatment.
 Local hospitals in China, Japan, Iran, South Korea, Italy and other countries became overcrowded with patients who had difficulty breathing.
 By March 25, 2020 there were over 1100 Covid-19 patients in the United States.
+By mid April there were at least a half million in the U.S., with 20,000 deaths.
+Millions throughout the world were getting sick and hundreds of thousands dying.
 Many patients have had to choose self-care and self-isolation.
 New hospitals are rapidly being built and others are being expanded all over the world.
 Many health workers are suddenly overburdened with the risk of infection because they do not have adequate protection.